City-of-Helsinki/hel-bootstrap-3/docs/index.md

 # City of Helsinki Bootstrap Theme

 <table><tr><td><h5>!!!!!!</h5> This theme is under development.
 Use for setup testing purposes only.<h5>!!!!!!</h5></td></tr></table>
 This is the documentation for City of Helsinki [Bootstrap](https://getboostrap.com) theme.
 We are currently testing the best ways to deliver theming documentation and files.
+Source [here](https://github.com/terotic/hel-bootstrap-3).

 ## Contents